 Being a life model is a lot of work and indeed requires a few essential skills that not everyone possesses.

-You might be modelling for artists wanting to produce a portrait, a sculpture, or a painting of your nudity in order to represent the human form and anatomy.
+You might be modelling for a dozen to fifty artists wanting to produce a portrait, a sculpture, or a painting of your nudity in order to represent the human form and anatomy.
 It’s really important, therefore, to remember that these individuals are only looking to represent your image, rather than to judge your appearance.
 In fact, if all bodies looked exactly the same, then art would be incredibly boring and repetitive!

 So what exactly is required to become a life drawing model for drawing lessons and what you should expect for an art workshop?

 Paul Cronin has been a life drawing model for more than 40 years and he is still in high demand from artists. (by The Berkshire Eagle).

 To learn more about this art form, check our life drawing guide.